-The job market is tough for just about everyone, but veterans seem to struggle even more so with transitioning into a civilian career.
-However, this struggle most veterans encounter when entering the civilian job market isn’t because employers aren’t interested in hiring them.
-In fact, veterans have many qualities employers deeply desire in their employees including problem solving, self-motivation, team player, goal oriented, and the ability to work under pressure.
+The job market is tough for just about everyone, but veterans seem to struggle more with transitioning into a civilian career.
+This struggle isn’t because employers aren’t interested in hiring them.
+In fact, veterans have many qualities employers deeply desire in their employees, including problem-solving, self-motivation, team player, being goal-oriented, and the ability to work under pressure.

-Being able to work with fairly foreign technology or manage a team under immense pressure are both impressive skills.
-But if you can’t describe those skills and achievements in terms an employer can understand, they simply won’t see you for your worth.
+Working with fairly foreign technology or managing a team under immense pressure are both impressive skills.
+But if you can’t describe those skills and achievements in terms an employer can understand, they won’t see you for your worth.

 Attend a Resume Workshop